 Concessions for Standard Class sleeper customers

-If you're looking for the Virgin First class lounge, you'll find it on the first floor of the station and accessed via the balcony.
+If you're looking for the Avanti West Coast First class lounge, you'll find it on the first floor of the station and accessed via the balcony.
 A lift is also available for easy access.
-Inside the lounge customers can enjoy large, comfortable seats and complimentary snacks, soft drinks and newspapers.
+Inside the lounge, customers can enjoy large, comfortable seats and complimentary snacks, soft drinks, and newspapers.